CORE Team Leadership Guide:

 How am I modeling the life I want others to follow?

-How can I help my team grow in Christlikeness, Kingdom focus, and generational impact?
+How can I help my team grow in Christlikeness, Kingdom focus, and Generational impact?

 Culture doesn't shift through good ideas—it shifts through living examples.
 CORE Teams are the living proof that disciplemaking is possible, powerful, and worth following.

+Be patient.
+Be prayerful.
+Be persistent.
 You're not just forming a team—you're shaping a culture.
 And that culture, by God’s grace, can change everything.

 “The ultimate purpose of the CORE team is to glorify God.
 But to do so, they must become something first: a team of disciplemakers.” — Justin Gravitt